chrisimmel/ivy/README.md

 There are two endpoints:

 - /health - a simple endpoint to test whether the service is up.
-- /generate - a generic endpoint that lets you use any of the prompts with given parameters.
+- /generate - a generic endpoint that lets you use any of the prompts with their respective parameters.

 You can test the API directly via curl or Postman.